elastic/elasticsearch-net-example/README.md

 Note: the `.Suffix("")` notation is a great way to reference the fields defined using a multifield mapping without fully giving up on strongly typed property references.

-If we now search for `elasticsearch` we'll see all the packages we missed earlier, such as the afformentioned `Microsoft.Experimental.Azure.ElasticSearch` because of the faulty tokenization are now included!
+If we now search for `elasticsearch` we'll see all the packages we missed earlier, such as the aforementioned `Microsoft.Experimental.Azure.ElasticSearch` because of the faulty tokenization are now included!

 ![moar results](readme-images/7-more-search-results.png)

 Looking at results however we see an adverse effect in that strong boost on id will push down popular packages.
 In this case `NEST` is the official
-.NET client for `Elasticsearch` but because it has a clever name and only mentions elasticsearch in its summary, its penalized by being at the bottom of the search results.
+.NET client for `Elasticsearch` but because it has a clever name and only mentions Elasticsearch in its summary, its penalized by being at the bottom of the search results.
 With well over a 100k downloads, its the most downloaded package in our results set.

 What we want to do is given a search take a given document's downloadCount into account.